Sum expressions for $p$-adic Hecke $L$-functions of totally real fields: Introduction

 where $\omega_F$ is the composition of $\nm$ and the Teichm\"uller character $\omega$, and the right hand side is algebraic by Siegel and Klingen.
 In this article, we will establish a sum expression for $L_{F,p}(s,\chi)$ in the sense of Delbourgo, by assuming what we call the \textit{Cassou-Nogu\`es condition} for $\cali{N}$, an analogue of Heegner hypothesis in the totally real case.
-We remark that such expressions are known to exist for Kubota-Leopoldt $p$-adic $L$-functions by works of Delbourgo \cite{De06,De09,De09-2}, Knospe-Washington \cite{KW21} and the author \cite{Zh22}.
+In fact the general case with an auxiliary Euler factor will also follow via a simple adaptation of our proof.
+We note that such expressions are known to exist for Kubota-Leopoldt $p$-adic $L$-functions by works of Delbourgo \cite{De06,De09,De09-2}, Knospe-Washington \cite{KW21} and the author \cite{Zh22}.
 For a detailed discussion, we refer the reader to the introduction of \cite{Zh22}.